We’d Love to Meet You

 Monthly open houses

 Four times a year, we invite you to learn more about what we do at free informational sessions we call “Enriching Lives and Minds.”
-Meet our CEO, Dr. Carl Clark, and several of our board members.
+Meet our President and CEO, Carl Clark, MD and several of our board members.
 Each month we feature a different program and you will have plenty of opportunities to ask questions.

 Information for upcoming events will be announced soon.